-This Pumpkin Pie Biscotti has all the flavors of pumpkin pie in a delicious cookie that you can dip in coffee!
+This Pumpkin Spice Biscotti has all the flavors of pumpkin pie in a delicious cookie that you can dip in coffee!

-This has a really nice texture, crunchy, but not too much.
+This pumpkin biscotti has a really nice texture, crunchy, but not too much.
 Nice and crumbly and perfect when dipped in coffee.
-The flavor is not over the top pumpkin.
-It’s just a lovely small hint of fall.
+The flavor is not over-the-top pumpkin.
+It's just a lovely small hint of fall with it's light pumpkin spice flavor..

 - 2 Tablespoons salted butter